Are You Ready to Take the Project Management Professional (PMP)® Exam?

 - Practiced what you will write down on scratch paper as a “brain dump”?
 If you don’t practice this ahead of time, you may not be able to recall all the knowledge when the exam starts.

-- Practiced taking the test in halves (90 questions in first part and 110 questions in second part)?
+- Practiced taking the test in halves (90 questions each half)?
 This format is new to the online test in 2020, so make sure you’ve practiced it.

 - Scheduled your exam date and time?
 If all other items above are met, you should feel confident scheduling your exam.
 If you’re trailing behind in one or more of the above areas, wait to schedule until you’ve achieved all of the items in this list.